Mouse over the cover to see

 Marina Bond is a British Secret Intelligence Service (SIS—also known as MI6) agent, currently on an undercover operation targeting a cartel which traffics African conflict diamonds for illegal arms.
 Marina has no time for love, and even if she did, she has no desire to repeat the heartbreak of her divorced parents.
 She is practical enough, however, to know a girl occasionally needs a good man.
 And she certainly knows a good man when she sees one.

 Dewitt von Kreus is an expatriate South African who left his homeland after helping Nelson Mandela’s rebels bring down Apartheid rule.
-He currently works for the enigmatic LAZLO GROUP as their Information Retrieval Specialist (read: interrogator).
+He currently works for the enigmatic LAZLO GROUP as their Information Specialist (read: interrogator).
 Because of his iffy occupation and his turbulent past, Witt has too many emotional scars to let himself fall in love.
 But when a sexy SIS agent invokes the outdated but highly provocative “Denmark Protocol” at a top-secret meet, he likes what he sees, and can’t resist taking it–her–for himself.

 Being here is insane.

 SIS agent Marina Bond turned the key to one of the two rooms she’d hired for the afternoon in a seedy hotel in the Montmartre district of Paris, and carefully opened the door.
 You never knew what you’d find in these disgusting fleabag joints.
 But it was cheap, and the receptionist wouldn’t remember her five minutes from now, even if she hadn’t worn a black wig over her strawberry-blond hair.

 After giving the small, threadbare room a swift visual inspection she went across the hall to the second room.
 “At least it’s clean,” Marina muttered.